2026 NBA Western Conference Finals odds, predictions: Thunder vs. Spurs Game 6 picks by expert who's 138-97

 The San Antonio Spurs will look to stay alive in the best-of-seven NBA Western Conference Finals when they battle the Oklahoma City Thunder in Game 6 on Thursday night.
 Oklahoma City is coming off a 127-114 win on Tuesday night to take a 3-2 series lead.
 The Thunder (64-18), who were the top seed in the West, are looking to win back-to-back NBA championships.
 The Spurs (62-20), who were the second seed after winning the Southwest Division, are looking to reach the NBA Finals for the first time since 2013-14.

 Tip-off from Frost Bank Center in San Antonio is set for 8:30 p.m.
 ET.
 The Spurs lead the all-time postseason series 21-18.
 San Antonio is a 3.5-point favorite in the latest Thunder vs. Spurs odds from FanDuel Sportsbook, while the over/under for total points scored is 219.5.
+San Antonio is at -162 on the money line (risk $162 to win $100), with OKC priced at +136.
 Before making any Spurs vs. Thunder picks, check out the Thunder vs. Spurs predictions from SportsLine's Mike Barner.

 Barner is perenially one of SportsLine's top NBA experts, and he enters this game on a sizzling 138-97 roll on all NBA picks, returning $2,244 for $100 players during that span.
 Anyone following his NBA betting advice at sportsbooks and on betting apps could have seen huge returns.